-In order to reach students in the most effective, age-appropriate way possible, we have developed a 6-lesson high school version, a 2-lesson middle school version, and a grade-by-grade middle school version of the Prevention Project™ program.
+In order to reach students and youth service providers in the most effective, age-appropriate way possible, we have developed a 6-lesson high school version, a 2-lesson middle school version, a grade-by-grade middle school version, and a youth service provider edition of the Prevention Project™ program.

 High School Curriculum Lesson Outline

 LESSON 1: INTRODUCTION & INTERNATIONAL HUMAN TRAFFICKING 101

 The opening lesson of the Prevention Project curriculum provides an introduction to the facts of human trafficking and focuses on the dimensions and realities of human trafficking internationally.
 The lesson plan includes stories and student interaction that address the following questions: What is human trafficking?
 Who does it affect?
 Where does it occur globally?
 Why and how does it occur?
 How are victims of human trafficking affected?
 The group activity of the lesson looks in-depth at trafficking in certain countries.
 Excerpts of this lesson were crafted by International Justice Mission.

 LESSON 2: SEX TRAFFICKING IN THE U.S.

 This lesson is primarily composed of a 40-minute documentary produced by Sex + Money and the Prevention Project program.
 The documentary covers the reality of sex trafficking in the U.S. by examining the profiles of victims, traffickers, and buyers.
 The voices of survivors and experts from across the country serve to give students an overview of human trafficking as well as explaining how to identify human trafficking in their own lives and communities.

 LESSON 3: PROFILE OF A PIMP